-Associate Dean of the Oxley College of Health SciencesClinical Associate Professor of Athletic Training Oxley College of Health Sciences
+Associate Dean of the Oxley College of Health SciencesClinical Professor of Athletic Training Oxley College of Health Sciences

 Kinesiology and Rehabilitative Sciences 918-631-3240